Getting a Mortgage In Singapore

 Get the best advice from an international mortgage broker

-Applying for a mortgage for overseas property in Singapore can be a daunting process but with the advice and professional help of a mortgage broker, it doesn’t have to be.
+Applying for a mortgage for overseas property in Singapore can be daunting, but with the advice and professional help of a mortgage broker, it doesn’t have to be.

 FAQs

-Your approval for a mortgage will be subject to affordability checks and you may be required to give a larger deposit of up to 40% of the property’s market value.
+Your approval for a mortgage will be subject to affordability checks, and you may be required to make a larger deposit of up to 40% of the property’s market value.

 Additionally, the amount of debt you have can not exceed 70% of your take-home pay.